michaelschiltz/materialmarkets/course_outline_with_references.md

 ### 5. Fibonacci in Japan: the *Jinkoki* 塵劫記 and the spread of mercantile mathematics

 * Japanese Mathematics in the Edo Period (1600-1868). n.d.
 Accessed January 11, 2024. <https://link.springer.com/book/9783764387440>.
+* (Goetzmann & Rouwenhorst, 2005: 123-144)
-*
+* (Goetzmann, 2017: 238-248)
+* Hayek, Matthias, and Annick Horiuchi.
+2014. *Listen, Copy, Read: Popular Learning in Early Modern Japan*.
+Illustrated版.
+Leiden ; Boston: Brill Academic Pub.
+* Horiuchi, Annick.
+2010. *Japanese Mathematics in the Edo Period*.
+Translated by Silke Wimmer-Zagier. 第2010版.
+Basel: Birkhaeuser.

 ### 6. The first true derivatives market in history?: the Osaka Dojima rice certificates market and the birth of 'how to get rich fast'-literature

 ### 7. The discovery of *chance* in renaissance Europe: dice,averages, annuities and actuarial science

+* (Goetzmann & Rouwenhorst, 2005: 207-224)
+* (Goetzmann, 2017: 258-275)

 ### 8. A 'projecting age': technologies of trust and the British empire

+* (Goetzmann, 2017: 305-346)

 ### 9. Another watershed in communication technology: the telegraph and international trade

 ### 10. The 'politics of the stock ticker'

+* Handel, John. undefined/ed.
+“The Material Politics of Finance: The Ticker Tape and the London Stock Exchange, 1860s–1890s.” *Enterprise & Society*, 1–31. <https://doi.org/10.1017/eso.2021.3>.
+* Preda, Alex.
+2006.
+“Socio-Technical Agency in Financial Markets: The Case of the Stock Ticker.” *Social Studies of Science* 36 (5): 753–82. <https://doi.org/10.1177/0306312706059543>.

 ### 11. Late nineteenth century finance (1): and the invention of 'technical analysis'

+* Preda, Alex.
+2007.
+“Where Do Analysts Come from?
+The Case of Financial Chartism.” *The Sociological Review* 55 (2_suppl): 40–64. <https://doi.org/10.1111/j.1467-954X.2007.00729.x>.

 ### 12. Late nineteenth century finance (2): from 'Brownian motion' to 'efficient markets'

+* Preda, Alex.
+2004.
+“Informative Prices, Rational Investors: The Emergence of the Random Walk Hypothesis and the Nineteenth-Century ‘Science of Financial Investments.’” *History of Political Economy* 36 (2): 351–86.

 ### 13. The material nature of the money article: what is financial data exactly?

 ### 14. Cables, sharks and servers: undersea cables and the foreign exchange market

 * Eichengreen, Barry, Romain Lafarguette, and Arnaud Mehl.
 2016.
 “Cables, Sharks and Servers: Technology and the Geography of the Foreign Exchange Market.”
-21884. https://doi.org/10.3386/w21884.
+21884. <https://doi.org/10.3386/w21884>.

 ### 15. Wrap-up